AshamaneProject/AshamaneCore/README.md

 - All Cataclysm zones spawns
 - All Mist of Pandaria zones spawns
 - All Draenor zones spawns
-- All Legion zones spawns (including Class Halls)
+- All Legion zones spawns
+- All BFA spawns (up to 8.0.1)

 It is completely open source; community involvement is highly encouraged.